 Santa Clara School established kindergarten through sixth grade level standards which are aligned with the State Board of Education standards.
 Professional development activities were designed to train teachers to provide instruction that will enable students to meet the standards and implement the State educational program.
 There are three student-free staff development days added to the 180-day school calendar.
-The focus for the 2017-18 school year was on the Common Core State Standards and the Smarter Balanced Assessments.
+The focus for the 2019-20 school year was on the Common Core State Standards, the Smarter Balanced Assessments, Technology and the Next Generation Science Standards (NGSS).
 In addition, teachers attended workshops offered by the county, professional organizations, and colleges and universities.
 One hundred percent of the teachers participated in staff development.